queryluke/masseffect-5e-data/data/powers/backlash.md

 If damage that would be dealt to the aegis is greater than its remaining hit points, deal any remaining damage to yourself.

-When the aegis drops to 0 hit points the spell ends.
+When the aegis drops to 0 hit points the power ends.

-__At Higher Levels__: When you cast this spell using a spell slot of 3rd level or higher, the aegis's hit points increase by 10 for each slot level above the 2nd.
+__At Higher Levels__: When you cast this power using a power slot of 3rd level or higher, the aegis's hit points increase by 10 for each slot level above the 2nd.